earth15354/chess-hackathon-stonksphish/notes/README.md

 ## 5. How Chess Bots Work
 https://blogs.cornell.edu/info2040/2022/09/30/game-theory-how-stockfish-mastered-chess/ says that usually the range of values is between -4 and 4 for an absolute loss to an absolute win, with zero being neutral.

+NOTE: stockfish even at 15 (which we estimated could take a reasonable amount of time) reaches 2.5K ELO!
+Look: https://chess.stackexchange.com/questions/8123/stockfish-elo-vs-search-depth.
+Maybe we can get really fast 2K ELO at least.

 - Question: we will want to understand what the temperature ranges will be, because we can avoid making "mistakes".
 This is good if we make mistakes.
 Unclear if this is going to work.